Ccucumber12/VFX-2025/project1/report/report.md

 According to this paper, we wanted to minimize $$O = \sum\limits_{i = 1}^{N}\sum\limits_{j = 1}^{P} \{w(Z_{ij})[g(Z_{ij}) - \ln{E_i} - \ln{\Delta t_j}]\}^2 + \lambda \sum\limits_{z = Z_{min} + 1}^{Z_{max} - 1} [w(z)g''(z)]^2$$.

-We first selected sample pixels by choosing a pixel for each intensity level in the image with a mid-range exposure time and the sample pixels of other images are at the same locations.

-Next, we obtained $g$ curves for each color channel independently by transforming the objective function into a least-squares problem and solving it.
+We first selected sample pixels and obtained $g$ curves for each color channel independently by transforming the objective function into a least-squares problem and solving it.

 ### Robertson's method